sana33/SDCOR/Readme.md

   * #### "Temp AUC:" static text box

-    This field displays the AUC outcome obtained through the last run of the proposed method, out of the _MaxRun_ number of execution times.
+    This field displays the AUC outcome obtained through the last run of the proposed method, out of the _TotRun_ number of execution times.

   * #### "Temp Time(sec):" static text box

-    This field displays the execution time (in seconds) of the last run of the proposed method, out of the _MaxRun_ number of execution times.
+    This field displays the execution time (in seconds) of the last run of the proposed method, out of the _TotRun_ number of execution times.

   * #### "Total Runs:" static text box

-    The total number of runs of SDCOR per the allowed maximum number of execution times (_MaxRun_) is depicted in this field.
+    The total number of runs of SDCOR per the allowed number of execution times (_TotRun_) is depicted in this field.

 * ### "Final Results" panel

   * #### "Final AUC:" static text box

-    This field shows the average AUC outcome attained through the _MaxRun_ number of execution times of SDCOR.
+    This field shows the average AUC outcome attained through the _TotRun_ number of execution times of SDCOR.

   * #### "AUC std:" static text box

-    This field shows the standard deviation of AUC outcomes gained out of the _MaxRun_ number of SDCOR runs.
+    This field shows the standard deviation of AUC outcomes gained out of the _TotRun_ number of SDCOR runs.

   * #### "Time(sec):" static text box

-    The average execution time (in seconds) acquired through the _MaxRun_ number of SDCOR runs.
+    The average execution time (in seconds) acquired through the _TotRun_ number of SDCOR runs.

 ## &#x1F34F; Some Notes